Public-sector trade unions in the United States: History

-Labor unions generally bypassed government employees because they were controlled mostly by the patronage system used by the political parties before the arrival of civil service.
+Labor unions initially bypassed government employees because those government worker positions were managed by the patronage system used by the political parties before the arrival of civil service.

 Postal unions

 Post Office workers did form unions.
 The National Association of Letter Carriers started in 1889 and grew quickly.
 It had 52 branches with 4,600 members in 1890, and 335 branches by 1892.
 It focused on forcing postmasters to honor federal law mandating an 8-hour day for federal employees.
 In 1893 it won a Supreme Court decision and $3.5 million in back overtime pay.
 Local postmasters vigorously opposed the union.
 It joined the American Federation of Labor (AFL) in 1917.
 By the mid-1960s it had 175,000 members in 6,400 local branches.

 Two organizations of postal clerks emerged in the 1890s; they merged in 1899 into the United National Association of Post Office Clerks (UNAPOC).
 It was too conservative for the AFL, which in 1906 sponsored the National Federation of Post Office Clerks (NFPOC), which soon surpassed the UNAPOC.
-NFPOC grew from 16,000 members in 1922 36,000 in 1932, and nearly 50,000 by 1940.
+NFPOC grew from 16,000 members in 1922 to 36,000 in 1932, to almost 50,000 by 1940.
 It did not engage in strikes, but spent much of its efforts in opposing hostile Congressional legislation.
 Additional rivals were formed in the 1930s but the first serious rival was the National Postal Clerks Union (NPCU) that began in 1958 and by 1970 reach the membership of 80,000.
 Merger discussions dragged on for years, until the NFPOC, UNMAPOC and others merged in 1961 as the United Federation of Postal Clerks.
 Another round of mergers in 1971 produced the American Postal Workers Union (APWU).
 In 2012 the APWU had 330,000 members.

 The postal unions did not engage in strikes, but there was the U.S. postal strike of 1970, a two-week wildcat walkout in New York City and 12 other cities by 200,000 of the 750,000 postal employees.
 It was not officially sponsored and ended when the Army started delivering the mail in "Operation Graphic Hand."